nikolai-nikolajevic/concrete5-cookieconsent/README.md

 Source Code: https://github.com/osano/cookieconsent/

 This Package includes german and english translation.
 Feel free to translate in other languages.
-It's only 12 lines :)

 ## Installation
 Download this rep to your packages folder.
 The name of the folder must be "cookieconsent".
 Install it in the dashboard.